Sancho777/brasilprev_ecommerce_django/README.md

 # Testing

-to make visualization easier the project is deployed in the following link from heroku:
+To make visualization easier the project is deployed in the following link from heroku:

 https://brasilprevtestams.herokuapp.com/